Frequently Asked Questions

 What are the rooms like?
 How much space will I have?

-In Phase I, you will have 2 bedrooms (each approx. 12×12) connected by a half bath.
+In the Stabilize Phase, you will have 2 bedrooms (each approx. 12×12) connected by a half bath.
 The rooms have a bed, dresser, and closet, and may have a crib, playpen, rocker – depending on needs.
 Some also have a desk.

 Can I bring my own furniture?